 As you can probably imagine visual subliminal messages capture symbolic eye of our subconscious mind and have the greatest impact on us.

-Subliminal Messages are generally not associated with positive things like; loosing weight, quitting smoking, relieving stress or attracting more abundance and balance into your life.
+Subliminal Messages are generally not associated with anything thing positive.
+Especially not with topics like; loosing weight, quitting smoking, relieving stress or living a more abundant and balance life.
+At least they weren’t for me.

-For over fifty years, the persuasion industry has used Subliminal Messages to infiltrate into our unconscious mind and manipulate our desires.
+For over fifty years, the persuasion industry used Subliminal Messages to manipulate our desires.

-This trillion dollar persuasion industry crafts images that we don’t notice, blasts commands over speakers that we only hear subconsciously, and uses symbolic associations that prompt us to buy, consume more and ultimately feed the ravaging hunger of hyper-consumption.
+The trillion dollar persuasion industry crafts images that we don’t notice, blasts commands over speakers that we only hear subconsciously, and uses symbolic associations that prompt us to buy, consume more and ultimately feed the ravaging hunger of hyper-consumption.“I’m sucking up your I.Q., vacuuming your cortex, feeding off your brain!”
+Jim Carrey as Enigma, in Batman Forever.

 Even though subliminal advertising is banned in the US, Britain and Australia it’s nearly impossible to prove the intentional use of subliminal media.
 In fact, over the last decade subliminal advertising has been refined and re-branded as neuromarketing.

-Have you ever wondered if you’re — being sold a lifestyle that simply doesn’t fit or feel right?
+Are you being sold a lifestyle that simply doesn’t fit or feel right?

 Do you like the idea of being manipulated by dehumanized corporations with a blood lust for profit?
 I don’t think anyone does, but this is what’s happening every minute of every day.
 In fact, its more insidious than most of us would ever imagine!
 We must use awareness to reclaim our own mind space.